qdrant/landing_page/qdrant-landing/content/documentation/guides/security.md

 *Available as of v1.9.0*

 For more complex cases, Qdrant supports granular access control with [JSON Web Tokens (JWT)](https://jwt.io/).
-This allows you to have Role-Based Access Control (RBAC) integrated into the system.
+This allows you to have [Role-based access control (RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) integrated into the system.
 In this way, you can define roles and permissions for users and restrict access to sensitive endpoints.

-To enable JWT based authentication in your own Qdrant instance you need to specify the `api-key` and enable the `jwt_rbac` feature in the configuration:
+To enable JWT-based authentication in your own Qdrant instance you need to specify the `api-key` and enable the `jwt_rbac` feature in the configuration:

 ```yaml
 service: